inappstory/web-sdk/README.md

 # Stories Widget

-This documentation is for version 2.4.7.
+This documentation is for version 2.4.11.

+## Migration guide from 2.4.10 to 2.4.11
+The signature of storyManager.showOnboardingStories method has changed 2.4.10 version - showOnboardingStories(appearanceManager: AppearanceManager, customTags?: string);
+2.4.11 version - showOnboardingStories(appearanceManager: AppearanceManager, options?: {feed?: string, customTags?: string});

 ## Migration guide from 2.3.5 to 2.4.x
 The signature of the StoriesList constructor has changed